geogardenclub/geogardenclub.github.io/docs/user-guide/gardens.md

 ### Outcomes view

-Click on the "Outcomes" icon in the bottom navigation bar of the Garden Details screen to display the Outcomes view.
+Tap on the "Outcomes" icon in the bottom navigation bar of the Garden Details screen to display the Outcomes view.

 The Outcomes view allows you to explore the Outcome data you have recorded for this garden.
 For example: